junghochoi-playground/dividend_stock_website/README.md

 ## What I Learned

--Use of the MEN Stack (MongoDB, Express, Node JS) -Making use of NodeJS modules to make t he programming easier -How to make API calls
+- Use of the MEN Stack (MongoDB, Express, Node JS)
+- Making use of NodeJS modules to make t he programming easier
+- How to make API calls
--Basic HTML and CSS styling with the BootStrap framework
+- Basic HTML and CSS styling with the BootStrap framework